openpolitics/manifesto/manifesto/health.md

 The organ donation wishes of the deceased will not be permitted to be overridden by family members.

+## Chaplaincy

+Organise the chaplaincy service along secular lines, with no privileges for religious chaplains.

 ## Minimum Unit Price for Alcohol

 Alcohol misuse is a serious health issue costing around £21bn per year[^1], including related crime.
 Much of this is down to the sale of cheap alcohol products that allow for over-consumption.
 A Minimum Unit Price (MUP) of 45p will curb dangerous consumption habits whilst having a negligible, if any, impact on responsible drinkers.
 An estimated economic net benefit in excess of £300m is achievable.